Started your holiday meal planning yet?

 Well, whether you have, or you haven’t this Fall Harvest Salad will no doubt fire up some inspiration and get those juices flowing!

 I started by using a very simple base for this salad – fresh baby kale leaves.
-You could use other type of greens, if you’d prefer.
+You could use other types of greens if you’d prefer.
 Like baby spinach.
 Or some beautiful Lactino kale.
-That lovely, rich, dark green color would create a perfect autumn aesthetic for this salad, and would look stunning on any holiday table.
+That lovely, rich, dark green color would create the perfect autumn aesthetic for this salad, and would look stunning on any holiday table.

 Then, I added some fresh, thinly-sliced apples.
 For the type of apples, I like to use something seasonal.
-Honeycrisp apples are wonderful this time if year (and my personal favorite apple ever).
-But I’ve also used fuji, pink lady, and braeburn apples on this salad too, and they work just fine.
+Honeycrisp apples are wonderful this time of year (and my personal favorite apple ever).
+But I’ve also used fuji, pink lady, and Braeburn apples on this salad too, and they work just fine.

 HOW TO KEEP APPLES FROM TURNING BROWN

 A problem with fresh sliced apples, is that once they are cut open and exposed to air, they begin to brown.
 This can make your salad look not so pretty in a matter of minutes, so I’m going to let you in on a little tip that will help you avoid this problem, and keep your apples looking beautiful.

 Here goes.
 After you slice your apple, submerge the slices in a bowl of salt water.
 I mix about 1 tbsp of salt with 1 ½ cups of water.
 Stir it until the salt is mostly dissolved, then add in the apple slices.

 Let it sit for about 5 minutes.
 Then rinse your apple slices with water, and pat dry with a paper towel.